ajeetblog/blog/_wip/2020-04-23-SecAzDoPipelines.md

 ![Create KV Secrets](/images/posts/azdo/keyvault.JPG)

-2. Create a Variable Group

- 2.1  Create variable group and enable
+2. Create variable group and enable the Key Vault linking

 ![Create Variable Group](/images/posts/azdo/linkkv.JPG)

-  2.2 Select Subscription and Key Vault: You need to authroize the subscription.
+3. Select Subscription and Key Vault: You need to authroize the subscription.

 ![Link kv](/images/posts/azdo/kvpipeline3.JPG)

-Select and authorize the Key Vault, this action will create a service principal and it to Key Vault access policies with Get and List permission only.
+4. Select and authorize the Key Vault, this action will create a service principal and it to Key Vault access policies with Get and List permission only.

 ![authorize](/images/posts/azdo/selectkv.JPG)

-Now you can select the keys that you wanted to be avaiable for pipeline as variable.
+5. Now you can select the keys that you wanted to be avaiable for pipeline as variable.

 ![filter](/images/posts/azdo/filter.JPG)

-3. Create Pipeline\
+6. Create Pipeline\
 *for this demo, I have choosen the default starter pipeline.*

 ```YML